Cortisone Injection - Manchester & Burnley

 A simple example is the case of Frozen Shoulder.
 By itself, Frozen Shoulder may take 18-24 months or even longer to get better.

-Often a Cortisone injection injected carefully into the shoulder joint may bring the condition under control within weeks and stop the condition becoming chronic and debilitating.
+Often a Cortisone injection injected into the shoulder joint may bring the condition under control within weeks and stop the condition becoming chronic and debilitating.

 What are Nociceptors?